IntrepidPursuits/sherpa/webservices/react-testing.md

 ## Component Testing

 ### Testing Stateless Functional Components
-Let's say we are testing a `MealEvent` component that which may have but is not limited to the following states:
+Let's say we are testing a `MealEvent` component which may have, but is not limited to, the following states:

 ![test](images/react-testing/meal-event-1.png)
 ![test](images/react-testing/meal-event-2.png)